flatironinstitute/caiman_central/readme.md

 A central hub for news about the [Caiman software package](https://github.com/flatironinstitute/CaImAn) for calcium imaging analysis.
 It will include information about workshops, community meetings, and any other caiman news.

 ## Quarterly community meetings
-Online meeting where for developers can get feedback from users, and users can learn about the latest updates for Caiman.
+Online meeting where developers and users meet.
+Devs get feedback from users, and users can learn about the latest updates for Caiman.

 Next up: February 22 2024 at 2pm (details coming)